Embryology: Basal phyla

 Animals that belong to the basal phyla have holoblastic radial cleavage which results in radial symmetry (see: Symmetry in biology).
-During cleavage there is a central axis that all divisions rotate about.
+During cleavage, there is a central axis that all divisions rotate about.
 The basal phyla also has only one to two embryonic cell layers, compared to the three in bilateral animals (endoderm, mesoderm, and ectoderm).

 Bilaterians

-In bilateral animals cleavage can be either holoblastic or meroblastic depending on the species.
-During gastrulation the blastula develops in one of two ways that divide the whole animal kingdom into two-halves (see: Embryological origins of the mouth and anus).
-If in the blastula the first pore, or blastopore, becomes the mouth of the animal, it is a protostome; if the blastopore becomes the anus then it is a deuterostome.
-The protostomes include most invertebrate animals, such as insects, worms and molluscs, while the deuterostomes include the vertebrates.
+In bilateral animals, cleavage can be either holoblastic or meroblastic depending on the species.
+During gastrulation, the blastula develops in one of two ways that divide the whole animal kingdom into two-halves (see: Embryological origins of the mouth and anus).
+If in the blastula, the first pore, or blastopore, becomes the mouth of the animal, it is a protostome; if the blastopore becomes the anus, then it is a deuterostome.
+The protostomes include most invertebrate animals, such as insects, worms and molluscs, while the deuterostomes include a few invertebrates such as the echinoderms (starfish and relatives) and all the vertebrates.
 In due course, the blastula changes into a more differentiated structure called the gastrula.
 Soon after the gastrula is formed, three distinct layers of cells (the germ layers) from which all the bodily organs and tissues then develop.